christpa/DMRScan/README.md

 CM Page, L Vos, BK Andreasen

 ## Package structure
+The function

+  dmrscan()

-The function dmrscan() requires three key imputs; a vector of test statistics for each CpG site, and the corresponding positions (chromosome and bp position).
+requires three key imputs;
+  a vector of test statistics for each CpG site, the corresponding positions (chromosome and bp position).
   Additional imput are the maximum allowed distance within a region and the minimum number of CpGs within a region.

 ### Parameters
 A list will follow